njmsaikat/njmsaikat/README.md

 - 🔭 Worked on Web-Design and Developing, PHP, MySql, Wordpress, Shopify

-- 👯 Comfortable with Git, Docker, NGINX, DIgital Ocean, Looking forward to work on AWS
+- 👯 Comfortable with Git, Docker, NGINX, Digital Ocean, Looking forward to work on AWS

 <!--